Research Projects

 Our current study, led by Dr. Sandra Bucerius, involves a randomized sample of 33% of the currently incarcerated people in Alberta’s provincial prison population (approximately 1250 people).
 Roughly 60% of our participants identify as Indigenous.

 Using a mixed-methods, longitudinal design, we examine barriers to reintegration and the factors that support successful re-entry, as defined by participants themselves.
-We interview participants upon release and follow them over their first year after leaving prison (2 weeks, 2 months, 4 months, 6 months, and 12 months post-release).
+We interview participants upon release and follow them over their first year after leaving prison, with interviews planned for 2 weeks, 2 months, 4 months, 6 months, and 12 months post-release.

-Despite the importance of community re-entry in Canada, we lack systematic, context-specific evidence for how people experience it.
+Despite the importance of community re-entry, we lack systematic, context-specific evidence for how people experience it in Canada.
 Most existing research comes from the United States and Europe, which does not translate easily to the Canadian context - especially for Indigenous peoples.
-This study addresses that gap by examining how factors such as housing, employment, social connections, and health shape re-entry experiences.
-By tracking how expectations at release align with lived experiences over time, this project generates the first large-scale, longitudinal evidence on re-entry experiences in Canada.
+This study addresses these gaps by examining how factors such as housing, employment, social connections, and health shape re-entry experiences, while enabling comparisons across demographic groups.
+Altogether, this project provides the first large-scale evidence on how people experience re-entry over time in Canada.

-Because of its large, randomized sample, we are hopeful this study will inform re-entry policy and improve supports for people leaving prison in Canada.
-This research is in progress and please get in touch if you are interested in this work or want to learn more.
+With a randomized sample of this scale, we are hopeful this study will inform re-entry policy and improve supports for people leaving prison in Canada.
+This research is in progress and please get in touch if you want to learn more.
 This project is supported by a SSRHC Partnership Grant.

 Indigenized prison programming research (2016-2023)

-My second research area centres on social movements, populism, and extremism, focusing on right-wing nationalism and far-right politics.
-Much of my work on these topics is a methodological critique of "far-right studies," a field often dominated by counter-terrorism experts and liberal political science frameworks.
-Using ethnographic methods including participant observation and in-depth interviews, I take a sociological and social movement studies approach that complicates how we conceptualize rightist politics.
-Rather than reducing right-wing movements to isolated "extremist" threats or fringe ideologies, I show how such politics are often embedded within and enabled by the liberal-democratic status quo.
+My second research area concerns social movements, populism, and extremism, focusing on right-wing nationalism and far-right politics.
+Across this work, I develop a methodological critique of "far-right studies," a field shaped by counter-terrorism frameworks and security-oriented political science.
+Using ethnographic methods including participant observation and in-depth interviews, I take a sociological approach examining how far-right ideas and movements can be embedded in dominant political culture, blurring conventional distinctions between “extremism” and “the mainstream”.

 Current study: German populism and the AfD (2025-2027)

-Working with Dr. Sandra Bucerius, this project seeks to understand why Germans are increasingly disillusioned with “establishment” politics and what draws people to populist parties such as the AfD and BSW.
+Working with Drs.
+Sandra Bucerius and Katharina Leimbach, this project seeks to understand why Germans are increasingly disillusioned with “establishment” politics and what draws people to populist parties such as the AfD and BSW.
 We are conducting 50 in-depth interviews with AfD and BSW supporters in West Germany (subject to change).
 This research is supported by a SSHRC Insight Development Grant.

 Dissertation research: the Canadian nationalist movement (2016-2025)

-My PhD dissertation is a semi-ethnographic study of Canada’s right-wing nationalist movement.
-Using a critical theory and social movement studies perspective, I interviewed 42 current leaders and members of on-the-ground nationalist groups and conducted over 40 hours of participant-observation at 20 rightist political rallies from 2016-2020.
+My PhD dissertation is a semi-ethnographic study of Canada’s right-wing nationalist or “yellow vests” movement from 2016-2020.
+I interviewed 42 leaders and members of on-the-ground nationalist groups and conducted over 40 hours of participant-observation at 20 rightist political rallies.
+I approached these groups as a complete outsider.

-This “up-close” research challenges dominant scholarship that reduces right-wing nationalism to a security threat or treats such politics as separate from Canadian political culture.
-Instead, I situate these movements within broader cultural and political dynamics, showing how they operate in continuity with, rather than in opposition to, the existing political order.
+This “up-close” research challenges dominant scholarship that reduces right-wing nationalism to a security threat or treats such politics as outside of Canadian culture.
+Instead, I situate these movements within broader cultural and political dynamics, showing how they often operate in continuity with, rather than in opposition to, the existing political order.

 I have developed these arguments across several publications.
 In the British Journal of Criminology, I critique security-oriented frameworks that often reduce right-wing nationalism to a fringe crime problem.
 In Current Sociology, I challenge the use of “hate” as an analytic category in far-right studies, showing how it reduces politics to individual attitudes and emotions, distracting from the structural forces sustaining far-right movements.
-In Social Forces, I challenge dominant claims that far-right politics are inherently “illiberal,” showing how participants mobilize liberal chauvinism to gain power.
-I demonstrate how far-right movements can be enabled by liberalism, rather than being external threats to it.
+In Social Forces, I complicate claims that far-right politics are inherently “illiberal,” showing how activists mobilize liberal chauvinism to gain power.
+I argue that, rather than being an external threat, far-right movements often capitalize on liberalism’s ambiguities and contradictions.

 I have also lent my expertise on extremism to Drs.
 Urbanik (Alberta), Maier (Winnipeg), and Greene (Athabasca) for a co-authored piece published in the British Journal of Criminology.
 Using a case study of attacks against unhoused Indigenous peoples in Lethbridge, Alberta, we argue that hate crime scholarship requires closer engagement with class dynamics and intersectionality.